HackRU/js-lcs-client/README.md

 A client for easily using lcs from javascript.

 ## Documentation
-Build the API documentation with `npm run doc`.
-View the resulting HTML documentation in `docs/index.html`.
+View the API documentation [here](http://hackru.github.io/js-lcs-client).

 ## Example Usage
 Login and print a user's profile.